So your child has an expressed a desire to start their own blog. If your…

 Understand the Laws on Cyberbullying

-Depending on the type of cyberbullying taking place, it may breach stalking, sexual harassment, and anti-discrimination laws or violate school codes.
-Also, cyberbullying violates the terms of service for many social sites.
+Depending on the type of cyberbullying taking place, the actions may breach stalking, sexual harassment, and anti-discrimination laws or violate school codes.
+In many cases, cyberbullying violates the terms of service for many social sites.

 - In the US, cyberbullying can result in a charge of juvenile delinquency or a misdemeanor cyber-harassment charge.